blender/blender/doc/python_api/rst/bge.types.rst

          v.setRGBA([1.0, 0.0, 0.0, 1.0]) # Red
          v.setRGBA([0.0, 1.0, 0.0, 1.0]) # Green on all platforms.

-      :arg col: the new colour of this vertex in packed RGBA format.
+      :arg col: the new color of this vertex in packed RGBA format.
       :type col: integer or list [r, g, b, a]

    .. method:: getNormal()